Data Provenance as Automatic Differentiation: Related Work

 \paragraph{Tangent Categories and Differential Linear Logic}

 \emph{Tangent categories}, due originally to \citet{rosický84} and developed by \citet{cockett14,cockett18}, provide an abstract categorical framework for reasoning about differentiation, inspired by the structure of the tangent bundle in differential geometry.
 In a tangent category, each object $X$ is equipped with a tangent bundle $T(X)$, and each morphism $f: X \to Y$ has a corresponding differential map $T(f): T(X) \to T(Y)$ satisfying axioms analogous to the chain rule and linearity of differentiation.
-Tangent categories generalise Cartesian differential categories \cite{cdcs}, which model differentiation over cartesian closed categories using a syntactic derivative operator.
+Tangent categories generalise Cartesian differential categories \cite{cdcs}, which model differentiation over Cartesian closed categories using a syntactic derivative operator.
 Reverse Tangent categories \cite{reverse-tangents} further axiomatise the existence of reverse derivatives.
-In \conref{tangent-stable-fns} and \conref{tangent-fam}, we have conjectured that the categories we have identified in this paper as models of \GPS are Tangent categories.
-This would clarify the role of higher derivatives in \GPS, which we conjecture are related to \emph{program differencing}.
+Our construction realises differentiation of this kind concretely, over an arbitrary commutative semiring, and we conjecture that the categories underlying it are examples of tangent, or reverse tangent, categories.
 There are likely links to Differential Linear Logic \cite{ehrhard_differential_2006}.
 Differential Linear Logic and the Dialectica translation have been used to model reverse differentiation by \citet{kerjean-pedrot2024}.